Janus-vistaprint/gulp-dotnet-cli/Readme.md

 ## Options

-Each plugin has 1 argument that is an object.
+Each action (build/test/push/etc.) has 1 argument that is an object.
 Each object has key/value settings, and each setting is optional, but will change the default behaviors.
 All of the options are documented in the [Api docs](docs/index.md).